The Dream Act – Deferred Action for Childhood Arrivals (DACA) and Juvenile Records

 Can you apply for the Dream Act if you have prior juvenile adjudication?

 Yes.
-Even if you have a prior juvenile adjudication, it does not automatically disqualify you for Deferred Action.
+Even if you have a prior juvenile adjudication, it does not automatically disqualify you for the Dream Act.
 USCIS will determine an individual’s application for Deferred Action under the “totality of the circumstances.”
 This means that USCIS may exercise its discretion to decide whether or not to take Deferred Action on an applicant’s case.
 On the other hand, USCIS has the discretion to deny an application for any criminal history or if it finds the applicant to be a threat to public safety.
 Individuals with gang membership or who have participated in criminal activities may be deemed a threat to public safety.
 If the USCIS finds an applicant to be a threat to public safety, applying for Deferred Action may place that individual in removal proceedings.
 It is critical that you consult with an experienced immigration attorney to determine if there is any risk in submitting a Deferred Action application.
-At The Cruz Law Office, we can review your case to determine the best course of action for your case.
+At The Cruz Law Office, we can review your case to determine the best course of action for your application for the Dream Act.

 How can an individual seal their juvenile record?